Western Nineveh offensive (2017): Push to al-Qairawan

 On 12 May, the PMF launched the second phase of their offensive, with an operation 100 kilometers west of Mosul.
-The aim was to secure the towns of al-Qairawan and Al-Ba'aj areas and push ISIL militants further towards the border with Syria.
+The aim was to secure the towns of al-Qairawan and Al-Ba'aj areas and push IS militants further towards the border with Syria.
 The offensive was backed by Iraqi Air Force's helicopters.
 The PMU later announced that it had captured four villages while clashing in two other villages.
 It later announced that it had captured 21 villages around al-Qairawan, killing 77 militants and destroying 15 VBIEDs.

 On 13 May, PMF stated that it had captured four villages and surrounded one while also capturing the road between Shingal and Qairawan.
 The Joint Operations Command (JOC) stated during the day that they had captured 11 villages around al-Qairawan.
 The paramilitary forces surrounded the town from three sides, while cutting off the main roads between it and Tal Afar as well as Sinjar.
-It also stated that an Iraqi Air Force helicopter was shot down, after it came under fire from ISIL while supporting PMF to capture villages located in the desert to the west of Mosul.
+It also stated that an Iraqi Air Force helicopter was shot down, after it came under fire from IS while supporting PMF to capture villages located in the desert to the west of Mosul.

 The PMF stated on 14 May that it had captured the villages of Khailo and Tal al-Qasab near al-Qairawan besides surrounding another village.
 The statement added that the paramilitary forces were continuously surrounding al-Qairawan from three sides, and had killed 23 militants while also destroying four car bombs.
 JOC stated that Iraqi fighter jets had carried out an airstrike on a village near Tal Afar, killing 13 militants and destroying three vehicles carrying rocket launchers.
 The PMF meanwhile announced it had captured eight villages to the north and south of the Qayrawan region as part of their operation to drive out the militants from areas near Iraq-Syria border, killing 39 of them in the clashes.